 Sunday through Thursday...

-a warming trend to the region through the weekend.
-Breezy conditions
+westerly flow will bring a warming and drying trend to the region

 Visit US on facebook...twitter...and at weather.Gov/Phoenix